Richmond Public Library (United States): History

 Richmond Public library has monthly and annual events that focus on various themes.
 The 2025 Black History Month Theme focused on Afro-Americans and their labor plight.
 It brings to light how slave labor, voluntary, unskilled, skilled among other experiences within the community are linked with this group as a whole.
 They were a multitude of events.
-One called “Read Up Richmond: The History of Black Nurses in Virginia” discusses the experiences of Afro-American nurses in current times as well as their experiences in the past.
-There was also the “Annual Black History Month Social” and the “10^{th} Annual Black History Month Virginia Author Celebration.”
+One called "Read Up Richmond: The History of Black Nurses in Virginia" discusses the experiences of Afro-American nurses in current times as well as their experiences in the past.
+There was also the "Annual Black History Month Social" and the "10th Annual Black History Month Virginia Author Celebration."
 This included a book fair, author tables, speakers and presentations.
-Another event was the “Weekend Film Fest: A Spike Lee Joint.”
-This was hosted on February 15^{th} & 16^{th}.
+Another event was the "Weekend Film Fest: A Spike Lee Joint."
+This was hosted on February 15 and 16.
 This movie event was hosted at the West End Branch and featured various movies with affluent director/producer Spike Lee, as well as various Afro-American actors.